rasPanda/project-3/README.md

 ​
 #### Testing
 ​
 ​We used Mocha and Chai with supertest to test the functionality of our main endpoints.
 We made sure to test the full user experience from registration, login, through creating, editing and deleting locations, events and comments, and deleting their account.
 ​
-Our full testing suite can be found in the test folder, but an example test to log in, create and delete a location is shown below:
+​Our full testing suite can be found in the test folder, but an example test to log in, create and delete a location is shown below:

 ```Javascript
 it('should login, create and delete a new location', done => {